 - Your geographic region.
 Populations further from the equator have significantly

 higher ratesof SAD.
-In the United States, for instance, 1%of people in Florida have SAD compared to 9% in Alaska.
+In the United States, for instance, 1%of people in Florida have seasonal depression compared to 9% in Alaska.

 - Other mental disorders.
-Along with major depression and bipolar disorder, SAD can co-occur with eating disorders, substance abuse, and attention deficit disorders.
+Along with major depression and bipolar disorder, seasonal affective disorder can co-occur with eating disorders, substance abuse, and attention deficit disorders.

 - Your type of work.
 Though there’s a lack of conclusive research, working jobs with night shifts can disrupt your circadian rhythm, making SAD more likely.